|Information Technology in Transition||Home|

 Cloud computing is shifting the emphasis from locally managed server-client installations to externally located web-accessible computing centers consisting of thousands of servers.
 However, there is no single uniform definition of cloud computing and there are different types of clouds.
 The hardware and software languages, development platforms, and scalable enterprise databases reflect competitive and evolutionary forces of commercial software providers, open source software alternatives, and intellectual property laws in a global economy.
 High bandwidth performance has becoming increasingly important for the commercial use of analytics and video.
 It is required for the aggregation of immense amounts from phones, RFID: Radio Frequency Identification tags and sensors.
 The challenge will be to build for scale and to cluster and manage the data.

 Leading hardware and software companies and new entrants are implementing and experimenting with public and private clouds.
 Most clouds currently operate in isolation; however, protocols, data structures, and formats which allow cloud interaction are being defined and tested.
-In addition to the underlying base protocols, the laws of chemistry, physics, and applied mathematics continue to result in the application of Moore's Law and significant improvements in performance and reduced cost of semiconductor technology and devices hardware.
+In addition to the underlying base protocols, the laws of chemistry, physics, and applied mathematics continue to result in the application of Moore's Law and significant improvements in performance and reduced cost of semiconductor technology and device hardware.
 This also will lead to increased demand for specialized clouds.

 The advantages associated with an integrated cloud include: 1- Moving data directly from one cloud to another cloud without having to download the data and then upload it again.
 2- Storing the same data in multiple clouds for backup.
 3- Coordinating computation in multiple clouds.
 Interfaces are being developed in order that clouds can communicate with other clouds and data be synchronized across different clouds.
 As services are able to run on cloud platforms, the cloud becomes more central to application development and providing reliability and delivery of value to customers.

-The appropriate mix and selection of hardware, software, and cloud computing technologies will be determined by a combination of budgetary constraints, competitive forces in the market, and regulations imposed by governing bodies.
+The mix and selection of hardware, software, and cloud computing technologies will be determined by a combination of budgetary constraints, competitive forces in the market, and regulations imposed by governing bodies.
 The degree of success will be highly dependent upon the ability of organizational enterprise to educate and train its employees to maintain, develop, and migrate its computer systems.

 Mobile devices, web information, and social media innovations are converging to impact business models and the centralized management function of the information technology department.
 The mobile experience is eclipsing the desktop experience and the large number of mobile device types increasingly has been disrupting the web browser uniformity with the Microsoft Windows family of desktop operating systems.
 Mobile devices coupled with cloud computing have changed the architecture of modern corporate computing to include cloud-client.
 Emerging trends indicate that cloud computing platforms will become a central access and control point for the client.
 There will be tradeoffs to be made between the use of native mobile device operating systems and HTML5 web browser alternatives.